quantum-kite/kite/docs/documentation/calculation.md

 * `#!python num_moments`
   : defines the number of moments of the Chebyshev expansion and hence the energy resolution of the calculation; see [Documentation][documentation].
 * `#!python num_random`
-  : defines the number of random vectors for the stochastic evaluation of target functions; see Resources_.
+  : Defines the number of random vectors for the stochastic evaluation of traces.
 * `#!python num_disorder`
-  : defines the number of disorder realisations.
+  : Defines the number of disorder realisations
+  [and boundary twists if the "random" boundary mode is chosen].

 Some parameters are specific for the target function:

 * `#!python direction`
-  : direction along which the conductivity is calculated (longitudinal: `#!python 'xx'`, `#!python '*yy'`, transversal: `#!python 'xy'`, `#!python 'yx'`)
+  : Specifies the component of the linear [longitudinal: `#!python 'xx'`, `#!python 'yy'` (, `#!python 'zz'`), transversal: `#!python 'xy'`, `#!python 'yx'` (, `#!python 'xz'`, `#!python 'yz'`)] or the nonlinear conductivity tensor [e.g., `#!python 'xyx'` or `#!python 'xxz'`] to be calculated.
 * `#!python temperature`
-  : temperature used in Fermi Dirac distribution that is used for the calculation of optical and DC conductivities.
+  : Temperature of the Fermi-Dirac distribution used to evaluate
-    If $eV$ is used as unit for the `#!python energy`, the `#!python temperature` has the units of Kelvin.
-    Internally, the `#!python temperature` is converted to $eV$ through Boltzmann's constant $k_b$.
+    optical and DC conductivities.
+If $eV$ is used as a unit of `#!python energy`, then `#!python temperature` is measured in Kelvin.
+[Internally, the `#!python temperature` is converted to $eV$ through Boltzmann's constant $k_B$.
-    To define the `#!python temperature` in arbitrary units, specify the quantity $K_b * T$, which has units of energy.
+    To define the `#!python temperature` in arbitrary units, specify the quantity $k_B T$, which has units of energy.]
 * `#!python num_points`
-  : number of points in the energy axis that is going to be used by the post-processing tool to output the density of states.
+  : Number of energy points used by the post-processing tool to output the density of states.
 * `#!python special`
-  : simplified form of nonlinear optical conductivity hBN example
+  : Simplified form of nonlinear optical conductivity hBN example.
 * `#!python energy`
-  : selected value of energy at which we want to calculate the `#!python singleshot_conductivity_dc`
+  : Selected value of energy at which we want to calculate the `#!python singleshot_conductivity_dc`
 * `#!python eta`
-  : imaginary term in the denominator of the Green function's that provides a controlled broadening or inelastic energy scale.
-    For technical details, see [Documentation][documentation]).
+  : Imaginary energy component used in the Green function's.
+This
+    provides a controlled broadening or phenomelogical energy-scale for inelastic processes.
+For technical details, see [Documentation][documentation].

 The `#!python calculation` is structured in the following way: